FranciscoBrilhante/sunrisesunset/README.md

-# Sunrite Sunset Assignment
+# Sunrise Sunset Assignment

-This is an implementation of the Jumpseller assignement using two components
+This is an implementation of the Jumpseller assignment using two components

 - frontend React client (Vite + React)
 - backend API (Ruby on Rails)